Zandri2k/Zandri2k/README.md

 ### Hi there an welcome to my page, I'm Sandra 👋

 - 🌱I'm a curious, newley started programmings student whos eager to learn new things about the programming world.
-Former game dev student with an extra eye on sound design and music composing
+Former game dev student with a bachelor degree in sound design
 - 🔭 Trying to navigate in this big candy bag of things to learns but I'm currently looking to widen my programming knowledgen with a greater range of different languages.